Semigallia: History

 In the first half of the 13th century, settlements along the Daugava river were quite often attacked by the Lithuanians.
 The Livonian Order, which had begun conquering eastern Semigallia around the same period, made an alliance with the Semigallians and the Latgalians against the Lithuanians.
 In the winter of 1205, an army of Semigallians led by Viestards attacked the forces of Lithuanian Duke Žvelgaitis, who was returning from a war against Estonia with booty and Estonian slaves.
 His troops were caught unaware while crossing waist-high snowdrifts. Žvelgaitis was killed by a javelin thrown by the German Theodore Schilling.
 1,200 Lithuanian knights perished; the Estonian slaves were slaughtered as well, in retribution for "past crimes" against the Livonians.
 In 1208, Viestards led a united Semigallian and crusader army into Lithuania but was defeated.
-In 1220, Mezuotne, the centre of eastern Semigallia was destroyed by the Livonian Order.
+In 1220, Mežotne, the centre of eastern Semigallia was destroyed by the Livonian Order.
 In 1236, Semigallians participated in the decisive Battle of Saule along with Lithuanians against the Livonian Order.
 In the same year, an uprising started in eastern Semigallia.

 For the Livonian Order, Semigallia was a strategic territory.
 Lithuanians passed through Semigallia to raid settlements in Livonia, and they took advantage of the winter ice pack in the Gulf of Riga to reach Oesel Island.
 Also, this territory kept the Livonian Branch of the Teutonic Order separated from the Prussian Branch.

 Castles played an important role in the strategy of the Livonian Order to expand into the Semigallian territory.
 They followed the line of rivers and some of them were established on native fortification sites.
 In 1250, the whole of Semigallia was conquered by the Livonian Order.
 Four years later, they split this territory between themselves and the Bishopric of Riga.
 In 1258, the Semigallians rebelled and managed to temporarily liberate themselves.
-In 1265, the Livonian Order began construction of Mintauja castle (Mithow, Mytowe).
+In 1265, the Livonian Order began construction of Jelgava castle (Mithow, Mytowe).
 In 1272, Semigallia finally succumbed to the Livonian Order.

 In 1279, after the victory of the Lithuanians in the battle of Aizkraukle, the final Semigallian uprising started, led by Duke Nameisis.
 Nameisis acknowledged himself a vassal of Lithuanian Grand Duke Traidenis.
 In 1281, Nameisis, along with many of his compatriots, withdrew to Lithuania and, in the same year, took part in battles led by Traidenis against the Teutonic Order.
-In 1287, the battle of Garuoza was won by the Semigallians.
+In 1287, the Battle of Garoza was won by the Semigallians.

 Semigallia remained split between the Livonian Order and Lithuania.
 Lithuanian Grand Duke Gediminas titled himself Duke of Semigallia (Gedeminne Dei gratia Letphanorum Ruthenorumque rex, princeps et dux Semigallie) in letters to the Pope.

 The Semigallian language was spoken in the region until around the 16th century.